addshore/awesome-links/README.md

 - https://windirstat.net/ - disk usage statistics viewer and cleanup tool
 - https://getsharex.com/ - Screen capture, file sharing and productivity tool

-## Currently Offline

-- https://filebin.net/ - Convenient free file sharing on the web, without registration, for 1 week. (down as of 13th of May 2024)